 Tags on Mac work just like they do in email or note-taking applications.
 You can use colors and words to create tags and then use those tags to categorize items and find what you need quickly.

-We’ll go through everything you need to know about creating, using, searching, and removing tags on your Mac.
+For those new to Mac who would like some extra help, we’ll go through everything you need to know about creating, using, searching, and removing tags on your Mac.

 If you have certain tags in mind that you’d like to create, this is a terrific place to start.
-And you can view all of the currently available tags, create your own, and make changes to tags in the Finder Preferences.
+And you can view all of the currently available tags, create your own, and make changes to tags in the Finder Settings.

 To give the new tag a color, either right-click or hold Control and click the tag and pick a color.

-Editing and deleting tags
+Edit and delete tags

 Either right-click or hold Control and click and select Rename to give it a new name or Delete to remove it.
-(You can also select and tag and click the minus sign button to delete it.)
+(You can also select the tag and click the minus sign button to delete it.)
 And if you like, you can choose a new color in that small window.

-Displaying tags
+Display tags

 The tags that you see checked in the Finder Preferences window are the ones that will display in your Finder sidebar and as options when saving a file.
 So you can check and uncheck the ones you want to use.

-Note: If you uncheck certain tags, you’ll still be able to use them which you’ll see below in the Assigning Tags section.
+Note: If you uncheck certain tags, you’ll still be able to use them, which you’ll see below in the Assigning Tags section.

 Another option in that window is at the bottom for your Favorite Tags.
 These are used for quickly tagging files and folders in the Finder menus.
 So if you have a couple that you plan to use most often, just drag them from the list into the Favorite Tags box.

-Tagging your files and folders is super easy and you can do it when you save an item as well as after the fact.
+Tagging your files and folders is super easy, and you can do it when you save an item as well as after the fact.

 Saving new files

 To add a tag when you save a file, just click the Tags box in the save dialog window and pick your tag.
-If you want to use one that you don’t see because you unchecked it in the Finder Preferences, just pick Show All and it will display as an option.
+If you want to use one that you don’t see because you unchecked it in the Finder Preferences, just pick Show All, and it will display as an option.

 Existing files and folders

 To add a tag to an existing file or folder, either right-click or hold Control and click to bring up the context menu.
 You’ll see a section toward the bottom for Tags.
 And remember, these are those Favorite Tags you designated in the Finder Preferences.
-So just pick one and you’re set.
+So just pick one, and you’re set.

 Another way to tag an existing item is in the Finder window.
 You can simply drag the file or folder to the tag you want in the Finder sidebar under Tags.
-If you want to use one that you unchecked, click All Tags and it will display as an option.
+If you want to use one that you unchecked, click All Tags, and it will display as an option.

 One more way to assign a tag is to select the item and then click the Tags button in the Finder toolbar.